Matt-DESTROYER/CDN/JS/DOMLib/Demos/Hello World/README.md

 };
 ```

-Our final `index.html` file should look something like this:
+Your final `index.html` file should look something like this:
+`index.html`
 ```html
 <!DOCTYPE html>
 <html>